-The map identifies those areas where the median age have either increased or decreased (by percentage).
+The map identifies those areas where the median age have either increased or decreased (by percentage) based on Census 2018 data from Statistics New Zealand.
 The median age across Ōamaru North has remained static or declined since 2006 indicating it is an area that is increasingly popular for families with younger children.
 The median age of residents in and around the town centre has risen the greatest indicating it may be popular with retirees or 'empty nesters'.